glsignal/twingl-js/README.md

-create  | Create a new resource read    | Read a specific resource update  | Update an attribute on the resource delete  | Delete the resource permanently.
+create  | Create a new resource read    | Read a specific resource update  | Update an attribute on the resource destroy | Destroy the resource permanently.

 #### Highlights